 Steeped in the legends of the Golden Fleece, Georgia has lain at the crossroads of Eastern Europe and Western Asia for millennia.
 Its rich cultural traditions are infused with flavours and influences that have evolved and adapted since the days of the Iberian and Colchian civilisations.
-This long cultural history – including an 8,000-year-old winemaking tradition – has culminated in a reputation for exceptional cuisine and artisan wine.
+This long cultural history – including an 8,000-year-old winemaking tradition – has culminated in a reputation for exceptional cuisine and fine wine that is second to none.

 Tours that fall into this category are likely to involve at least a few challenging days and are often in destinations where tourism is still in its infancy.